-Leaders share their number one interview question (and why they ask it)
+Leaders share their number one interview question

 As every job is different, there are many types of interview questions including introductory, behavioural, situational and technical questions.

 Typically there is a theme around these tried and tested questions, which enable interviewers to identify good talent in their industry.

 QUESTION: “When are you at your best at work?
 What are you doing, who are you working with, what are you trying to achieve and why?”

 Mike Sweet, GM Human Resources, Home, Mobile and Business, Spark

 The reasoning behind this question, says Sweet, is he sees it as his responsibility (and that of the person he’s interviewing) to connect them to a job where they're doing something they’re truly passionate about.

 “It's all about connecting people to the right role for them,” he says.

 Interviewees who reply with what they think the interviewer wants to hear are making a mistake.
 “That's a pretty short term outlook and usually ends badly,” he says.